andrewwstephens/GNIRS-Pype/README.rst

 Very important: **do not submit a Gemini help desk ticket!**

-If you want to report a problem, use the `Gemini Data Reduction Forum thread <http://drforum.gemini.edu/topic/nifs-python-data-reduction-pipeline/>`_ or create an issue in this repo.
+If you want to report a problem, use the `Gemini Data Reduction Forum thread <http://drforum.gemini.edu/topic/gnirs-python-data-reduction-pipeline/>`_ or create an issue in this repo.
+The specified link is currently inactive and under development.

 Installation
 ============